Welcome to part 6 of a 10 part series:

 Tribalism seems to be far too common in American politics and race relations.
-There are far too many people sticking up for their own gender, race, religion, political party etc. even when they know they’re wrong – simply because that person, party, group etc. is part of their tribe and on their team.
+There are far too many people sticking up for their own gender, race, religion, political party etc. even when they know they’re wrong – simply because that person, party, group etc. is part of their tribe.

 Sam Harris perfectly sums up the problems with tribalism and identity politics: